Martin Ritt: Joanne Woodward and Paul Newman

 Ritt directed Paris Blues (1961) with Woodward and Newman.
-He made one more film with Wald, Hemingway's Adventures of a Young Man (1962).

-Ritt and Newman had a big hit with Hud (1963).

-Ritt's 1964 film The Outrage is an American retelling of the Kurosawa film Rashomon, and stars Laurence Harvey, Paul Newman, Claire Bloom, Edward G. Robinson, Howard da Silva, and William Shatner.
-Like Kurosawa's film, Ritt employs flashbacks in his film.
-Paul Newman was fond of this role.
-He traveled to Mexico and spent time speaking to local residents to study the accents.
-Newman liked that the film's narrative included different points of view.
+He made one more film with Wald, Hemingway's Adventures of a Young Man (1962), in which Newman played a supporting role.
+Ritt and Newman's next collaboration was 1963's Hud, starring Newman as the eponymous character.
+The film was a major financial success, and both men received Academy Award Nominations.
+It was also the first of three films that James Wong Howe would shoot for Ritt, and the second film for which he would win an Academy Award for Best Black-and-White Cinematography.
+The duo's fifth film together, The Outrage (1964), is an American retelling of the Kurosawa film Rashomon starring Newman, Laurence Harvey, Claire Bloom, Edward G. Robinson, Howard da Silva, and William Shatner, and reuniting the pair with Howe.
+Like Kurosawa's film, Ritt employed a flashback structure in his film, and Newman traveled to Mexico and spent time speaking to local residents to study the accents.
+In spite of the pair's creative efforts, the film did not find the same success that Hud had had.
+However, their next collaboration, Hombre (1967), was a major financial success, but would prove to be the last film Ritt made with either Newman or Howe.

-Ritt directed The Spy Who Came in from the Cold (1965) with Richard Burton, then one more movie with Newman, Hombre (1967).
-He ended the '60s with The Brotherhood (1968).
+During this period, Ritt branched out by directing The Spy Who Came in from the Cold (1965) with Richard Burton, a Cold War thriller based on the John le Carré novel.
+He ended the '60s with the Kirk Douglas-starring mafia film The Brotherhood (1968).

 1970s

 In the 1970s, Ritt won acclaim for movies such as The Molly Maguires (1970), The Great White Hope (1970) (earning Oscar nominations for James Earl Jones and Jane Alexander), Sounder (1972), Pete 'n' Tillie (1972), and Conrack (1974) (from Pat Conroy's autobiographical novel).
+He also made a return to acting, playing Uncle Morty in a PBS production of Awake and Sing! and Hans Bärlach in End of the Game.

 After Warner Bros.
 Pictures brought the film rights to First Blood in 1973 Ritt was hired to direct from a screenplay by Walter Newman, featuring Paul Newman as John Rambo and Robert Mitchum as Sheriff Will Teasle.
 However his version of the film was not made.

 In 1976, Ritt made one of the first dramatic feature films about the blacklist, The Front, starring Woody Allen.
 The Front satirizes the use of "fronts", men and women who (either as a personal favor or in exchange for payment) allowed their names to be listed as writers for scripts actually authored by blacklisted writers.
 The film was based on the experiences of, and written by, one of Ritt's closest friends, screenwriter Walter Bernstein, who was blacklisted for eight years beginning in 1950.

-Ritt ended the decade with Casey's Shadow (1978) and Norma Rae (1979) (Oscar for Sally Field as Best Actress).
+Ritt ended the decade by directing Casey's Shadow (1978), starring his Awake and Sing! co-star Walter Matthau, and Norma Rae (1979), which won Sally Field her first Oscar for Best Actress.